sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 <summary>gvfs-archive</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Archiving support for gvfs
+Short desc    : Archiving support for gvfs
 URL          : https://wiki.gnome.org/Projects/gvfs
-Лицензия     : GPLv3 and LGPLv2+ and BSD and MPLv2.0
+License      : GPLv3 and LGPLv2+ and BSD and MPLv2.0
-Описание     : This package provides support for accessing files inside Zip and Tar archives,
+Descript     : This package provides support for accessing files inside Zip and Tar archives,
              : as well as ISO images, to applications using gvfs.
 ```